When to Seek Medical Care

 - The doctor will handle and move the foot and ankle to determine what bony areas are involved.

-- Finally, the Achilles tendon will be checked for signs of rupture.
+- The doctor will also check the Achilles tendon for signs of rupture.

 - X-rays are often, but not always, needed to make sure that a fracture is not present.

 Ankle Sprain Treatment Self-Care at Home